90 years of shaking the world gently

 The letters S (sedan), V (versatility) and C (coupe or convertible) are joined by the XC prefix in 2002 for a significant new Volvo: the XC90.
 Volvo’s first SUV is also the world’s first 7-seater luxury SUV, and it heralds the first serious efforts by a car maker to take other road users into account, having been designed to protect not just those in lower, more vulnerable vehicles but also pedestrians and cyclists.
 Its navigation screen is also available with a Night Vision infrared system.
 Volvo’s innovation in this area reaches a whole new level in 2009 with the standard fitment of a unique system called City Safety on the new XC60 mid-sized SUV.
 Cameras, lasers and sensors all combine to help detect a potential low-speed collision, with the system applying the brakes automatically if the driver is slow to react – or doesn’t react at all.

 City Safety becomes standard on all Volvo models at a time when most manufacturers are still yet to develop similar technology.
 The second-generation XC90 arrives in late 2014, the first vehicle to utilise the company’s new Scalable Platform Architecture and a model that resets the benchmark for luxury SUVs.
-It’s also brimming with impressive technology, with highlights including a new era of our Sensus Connect system with tablet-style touchscreen, the introduction of semi-autonomous driving system Pilot Assist, and a debut for our T8 Twin Engine hybrid powertrain capable of producing 300kW of power yet fuel consumption of just 2.1L/100km.
+It’s also brimming with impressive technology, with highlights including a new era of our Sensus Connect system with tablet-style touchscreen, the introduction of Adaptive Cruise Control with Pilot Assist, and a debut for our T8 Twin Engine hybrid powertrain capable of producing 300kW of power yet fuel consumption of just 2.1L/100km.
 In 2016, Volvo Cars previews its range of next-generation compact cars with the stunning Concept 40 show cars.
 Of course, this decade is not yet out…